MyPortugalHoliday.com

 Porto in November

-If the weather is dry take a day trip to the pretty city of Guimarães or the religious centre of Braga.
-If the sun does come out hire a car and explore the Douro Valley.
+On dry days, consider day trips to the picturesque city of Guimarães or the religious center of Braga.
+If you're blessed with sunshine, renting a car to explore the stunning Douro Valleyis highly recommended.

 Related articles: Porto guide